-- The outstanding shares of our Series A convertible preferred stock are converted into 10,870,178 shares of common stock; - The outstanding shares of our Series C preferred stock, which will convert into common stock upon the closing of the offering based on a conversion price equal to the initial public offering price per share, are converted into 1,410,526 shares of common stock at an initial public offering price of \$19.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus; - We will issue 10,500,000 shares of common stock in the offering; - We will grant 104,998 shares of fully vested restricted stock to Brian E. Mueller, and fully vested options to purchase 28,296 shares of our common stock to each of Timothy N. Fischer, Michael S. Lacrosse, and Kathy Player, immediately following the effectiveness of the offering; and - Brent and Chris Richardson will be granted the right to vote an additional 12,160,950 shares of our common stock as a result of the voting agreement that will be effective upon the closing of this offering, as described in the notes below the table.
+- The conversion of our outstanding shares of our Series A convertible preferred stock into 10,870,178 shares of common stock upon the closing of the offering; - The conversion of our outstanding shares of our Series C preferred stock into 2,233,333 shares of common stock upon the closing of the offering; - The issuance of 10,500,000 shares of common stock in the offering; - The grant of 109,329 shares of fully vested restricted stock to Brian E. Mueller, and fully vested options to purchase 29,463 shares of our common stock to each of Timothy N. Fischer, Michael S. Lacrosse, and Kathy Player, immediately following the effectiveness of the offering; and - The grant to Brent and Chris Richardson of the right to vote an additional 12,509,035 shares of our common stock as a result of the voting agreement that will be effective upon the closing of this offering, as described in the notes below the table.